Boytobeaman/gatsby-starter-netlify-cms/src/pages/folding-crates/collapsible-plastic-totes.md

   - 'https://cdn.movingboxsale.com/products/644efa5d65264cba86c8af6b38354e8a.JPG'
   - 'https://cdn.movingboxsale.com/products/34c70f8d111143f091482fcfe51f0142.JPG'
 ---
 The plastic totes collapse into a compact and stackable unit to save space.
-When assembled the containers can be stacked on top of each,The collapsible plastic totes are perfect for all of your storage needs.
+When assembled the containers can be stacked on top of each,The collapsible plastic totes are perfect for all of your storage needs